 Ronald Goodman a friend of mine and my husband's passed away several years ago.
 We met him on the Rosebud reservation in South Dakota.
 Ironically, we found he had known an artist/writer friend of ours, M.C.
-Richards, then living in Kimberton Hills Camphill Village (near our home).
+Richards, then living in Kimberton Hills Camphill Village (near our home in Pennsylvania).
 They both had been part of the Modernist intentional community, The Land, near Stony Point, NY. and Black Mountain College in North Carolina.

 While living very simply in the town of Mission on Rosebud, Ron was teaching at Sinte Gleska Indian college and writing poetry.
 He had also worked for a number of years researching Lakota ways and then published Star Knowledge, how the Lakota relied on the stars for guidance in so many ways.
 He collaborated with Lakota elders, Stanley Red Bird and Albert White Hat (a consultant on Lakota language during the filming of Dances with Wolves).